 The second part of the success is the distrust of traditional means of saving, or the banking system.
 People felt marginalized and ignored because individually they had little bargaining power at a bank, however as the manager of a stokvel, they command respect.

 The data stokvels concept melds this community organizational model with a brokerage system.
-Leveraging the high quality of the data collected by trusted community members, data stokvels would pool their power to negotiate price, determine access and the scope of queries, and demand accountability.
-It would give members control over their data – who it’s sold to, what it’s used for, and the price and terms of the sale.
+Leveraging the high quality of the data collected by trusted community members, data stokvels pool their power to negotiate price, determine access and the scope of queries, and demand accountability.
+It gives members control over their data – who it’s sold to, what it’s used for, and the price and terms of the sale.

 The Team tested the idea of data stokvels with a number of government officials and township residents.
 In both cases, people’s eyes lit up when they heard the idea.
 Commenting on their achievement, IE Brown faculty member Meghan Kallman shared,

 I think the team learned a huge amount from deeply engaging with the moral conflict around the business value of data.
 By asking questions that may have initially felt peripheral to business, they developed a strong project that engaged a very unique business opportunity.

 Data Stokvels Process